Did you know that 88% of consumers and 47% of workers prefer relatable companies?

 A marketing mission describes a business’s purpose in pursuing marketing strategies and other initiatives.
 It also offers a point of reference to evaluate their performance.

-- How does a marketing mission help achieve my business goals?
+How does a business mission help achieve my marketing goals?

-A marketing mission can help a business focus on what matters the most for achieving the business goals.
+A marketing mission can help a business focus on what matters most to achieve the business goals.
 Marketing missions can change over time.